learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 df_example
 ```

-This code is casting every value in the `LotFrontage_Missing` column to an integer, achieving the same result as the `LabelBinarizer` example with less code.
+This code is casting every value in the `LotFrontage_Missing` column to an integer, achieving the same result as the `OrdinalEncoder` example with less code.

 The downside of using this approach is that it doesn't fit into a scikit-learn pipeline as neatly because it is using `pandas` to do the transformation instead of scikit-learn.